nicuveo/pietre/docs/reference.md

 ### Keywords

-Keywords are special "identifiers" to which the language ascribes special meanings, and that consequently cannot be used as identifiers.
+Keywords are special identifiers to which the language ascribes special meanings, and that consequently cannot be used as identifiers.
 They are:

 - `use`
 - `as`